What about a Warranty?

 The exception here being ice, deep snow, or deep sand.
 If you plan to operate on ice, deep snow, or deep sand on a regular basis, then 4wd will make your life easier; but it still might not be a necessity.
 Consider that 4×4 is a relatively new trend in factory available vans.
 People have gotten by with Ford E Series Vans for decades; decades where the only option was 2WD/RWD.

 It is truly a cost vs. benefit question.
 My suggestion is to take an honest inventory of your operational needs.
 Don’t chase a vision that isn’t real.
 My personal experience from the past 10 years of full-time daily operation in all sizes of trucks, in all kinds of weather conditions, both professional and private, both on and off-road… I’ve never needed 4wd.
+It does make climbing mountain passes in the winter a lot easier.

 “These Sprinters you see in the off-road, rock-crawling photoshots, in Utah, California, Colorado, Oregon… the secret is… they’re not really going anywhere.
 Nobody is traversing across the Mountain West by use of some primitive trail system.
 It’s 2017.
 The Oregon Trail is long gone.
 End of the Earth Vans is more concerned with on-road performance; because I want my campervans to deliver top performance on the Interstate, from state-to-state, where it really counts.
 My truck will run down the road faster, and longer, than theirs will; because my truck is lighter, and has less rolling resistance.”